openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    runtime

-The value of *n* >> *s* is *n* right-shifted by *s* bit positions with sign-extension, and resultant value is :math:`floor(n / 2s)`.
-If *n* is non-negative, this is equivalent to truncating integer division (as computed by the integer division operator by 2 to the power *s*).
+The value of *n* >> *s* is *n* right-shifted by *s* bit positions with sign-extension; the resultant value is :math:`floor(n / 2s)`.
+If *n* is non-negative, then it is equivalent to truncating integer division (as computed by the integer division operator by 2 to the power *s*).

 The value of *n* >>> *s* is *n* right-shifted by *s* bit positions with zero-extension, where:

 -  If *n* is positive, then the result is the same as that of *n* >> *s*.
--  If *n* is negative and the type of the left-hand operand is *int*, then the result is equal to that of the expression (*n* >> *s*) + (*2* << *s*).
+-  If *n* is negative, and the type of the left-hand operand is *int*, then the result is equal to that of the expression (*n* >> *s*) + (*2* << *s*).
--  If *n* is negative and the type of the left-hand operand is *long*, then the result is equal to that of the expression (*n* >> *s*) + (*2L* << *s*).
+-  If *n* is negative, and the type of the left-hand operand is *long*, then the result is equal to that of the expression (*n* >> *s*) + (*2L* << *s*).

 .. index::